From

 photos - Yo Chicago & Chuckman Collection

-advertisements from the magazine
+advertisements from early 20th century magazine

 called the Chicagoan